 - Your hair care routine produces less plastic waste

-- Some people swear by it’s effect on producing soft hair and manageable curls
+- Some people swear it produces softer hair and manageable curls

 Which No Poo Method to Use?